szydan/gists/setup/nodejs.md

 nvm --version # should print something like 0.39.0
 ```

-Then if you need to install a specific nodejs version, (for example 16.18.0 and 16.18.1) just use the instructions below.
+Then if you need to install a specific nodejs version, (for example 16.18.0 or 16.18.1) just use the instructions below.

 ```
 nvm install 16.18.0
 nvm install 16.18.1
 ```

-If you want 16.18.1 to be the default one when you open a new terminal, run the following command.
+If you want 16.18.1 to be the default one when you open a new terminal then run the following command.

 ```
 nvm alias default 16.18.1